ImSwitch/ImSwitch/docs/use-cases.rst

 Image processing module for image reconstruction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The raw data can be either manually loaded into the reconstruction module or automatically retreived from the scanning if selected in the Recording widget.
+The raw data can be either manually loaded into the reconstruction module or automatically retrieved from the scanning if selected in the Recording widget.
 The user can further analyze the data using Napari image viewer.
 In this module we use our custom-designed DLLs for reconstruction, since this is a rather specific type of algorithm for our method.
 But the idea is that different microscope techniques implement their own modules as well.
-"Multidata management" stacks all the data incomming from the hardware control module.
+"Multidata management" stacks all the data incoming from the hardware control module.

 * The Image processing module is illustrated in the following image: